bingli8899/BEM780_NGS_tutorials/README.md

 The differences identified between the sequencing data (SRR098401) and the human reference genome (GRCh38) are known as genetic variants.
 These could be single nucleotide variants (SNPs), small insertions and deletions (InDels), and structural variants (SVs).
 Identifying these variants is crucial for understanding their potential biological and medical implications.

 # Section 5 - Conclusion
 This tutorial provided a step-by-step guide for conducting a basic variant calling pipeline using next-generation sequencing (NGS) data.
 Starting from raw sequencing reads, we demonstrated how to perform quality control, genome assembly, alignment, and variant calling, followed by visualization of results.
 For beginners in bioinformatics, the repository offers a practical introduction to essential concepts, tools, and workflows.
-By following this guide, users can use automated scripts that can be adapted to their specific research needs while learning the fundamentals of NGS data analysis.
+By following this guide, users can adapt the automated scripts to their specific research needs while learning the fundamentals of NGS data analysis.

 Ultimately, this pipeline serves as a foundational framework for variant calling, which is a crucial process for understanding genetic variations and their implications in research fields such as precision medicine, evolutionary biology, and genomics.
-As NGS technologies continue to advance, mastering these workflows empowers researchers to analyze and extract meaningful insights from large-scale sequencing datasets.
+As NGS technologies continue to advance, mastering these workflows empower researchers to analyze and extract meaningful insights from large-scale sequencing datasets.

 For further exploration, users are encouraged to experiment with the provided example data, modify the scripts, and explore downstream analyses tailored to their specific research questions.

-# Reference:
+# References:
 Andrew Rambaut, Nicholas C. Grass, Seq-Gen: an application for the Monte Carlo simulation of DNA sequence evolution along phylogenetic trees, Bioinformatics, Volume 13, Issue 3, June 1997, Pages 235–238, https://doi.org/10.1093/bioinformatics/13.3.235

 Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560